Clearly Define the Person You Want to Be....

 The relationship between therapist and client forms the foundation upon which the therapeutic relationship is built.
-It is founded in the principals of empathic understanding, unconditional positive regard and congruence.
+It is founded in the principals of empathic understanding, unconditional positive regard, connection, and congruence.

-My task as therapist is to help in removing obstacles preventing you from achieving quality of life.
+My task as therapist is to help empower you and nurture self-awareness, to be able to identify and remove obstacles preventing you from achieving growth, thus facilitating quality of life.

 It allows for the premise that each person holds the answers to his or her own problems and difficulties, but is struggling to identify and implement them in a meaningful manner due to events, outside pressures, anxiety, depression, low self-esteem and/or substance abuse.